relativitydev/server-bundle-release/docs/alerts/00001-One-or-more-agents-are-disabled-alert-definition.md

 # One or more agents are disabled

 ## Description:
-The alert is true if the 'Enabled' field = "No" for any Agents.
+The alert is active when at least 1 disabled Agent exists within an active Resource Pool.

 ## Alert Details:
 **Alert ID:** dae7d8e9-c33d-470c-b36a-5b6e380e0a25